Cecilia7717/Cecilia7717.github.io/_pages/about.md

 4. Improve the existing spectrum-based fault localization technique by adding edge consideration and using Control Flow Graph with Professor [Chris Murphy](https://www.cs.swarthmore.edu/~cmurphy/) in Columbia University;
 5. Design blockchain-based framework for EV charging scheduling advised by Professor [Jie Li](https://www.cs.sjtu.edu.cn/~lijie/) in Shanghai Jiaotong University and mentored by [Xinyu Lu](https://luxinyu.com.cn/) now in CUHK.

-If you’re interested in more details about any project, you can find expanded descriptions in the *Project* section.
+If you’re interested in more details about any project, you can find expanded descriptions in the [*Projects*](https://cecilia7717.github.io/projects/) section.
 Feel free to email me (z[lastname]4@brynmawr.edu) with any questions.